lucienimmink/JSMusicDB/README.md

 ![Build and deploy](https://github.com/lucienimmink/JSMusicDB/workflows/Build%20and%20deploy/badge.svg)

-Use [jsmusicdb](https://www.jsmusicdb.com) as front-end if you don't want to host your own version.
+Use [jsmusicdb](https://www.jsmusicdb.com) as frontend if you don't want to host your version.